How to File a Complaint

 There are two different types of complaints you can file: a complaint against a professional engineer, professional land surveyor, or unlicensed person or a complaint against the Board for Professional Engineers, Land Surveyors, and Geologists.
 Click on the link below for the type of complaint you would like to file:

-Clicking on one of the links below will take you to alphabetical files of final enforcement actions against licensed engineers and land surveyors, citations issued to licensees, citations issued for unlicensed practice, and criminal actions.
-Please check these lists before hiring an engineer or land surveyor.
+Clicking on the link below will take you to an alphabetical list, with links to the decisions, of final disciplinary actions against licensed engineers, geologists, geophysicists, and land surveyors.
+Please check this list before hiring an engineer, geologist, geophysicist, or land surveyor.
 Information on complaints where there is no final decision must be requested in writing or by telephone.
 See below for the mailing address, the e-mail address, and the telephone number.
-The Board is in the process of updating the summaries to bring them current.

 Board Policy on Disclosure of Enforcement Complaints and Enforcement Actions

 Click here for the full text of the Policy of the Board on the Disclosure of Complaints and Enforcement Actions.

 Accusations & Citations Information about any accusation or citation that has not yet resulted in a final order or decision will be disclosed upon written or verbal request to the Enforcement Unit, along with its procedural status.